Visual AIDS:

 GOCA Project Space

-GOCA is proud to partner with Visual AIDS for Day With(out) Art 2024 by presenting Red Reminds Me..., a program of seven videos reflecting the emotional spectrum of living with HIV today.
+GOCA is proud to partner with Visual AIDS for Day With(out) Art.
+This is an annual program features new films, committed from artists around the world, reflecting on living with HIV today.

 Dear Kwong Chi